Phala-Network/phat-offchain-rollup/README.md

 ### Misc

-- [x] Refactor experimantal code as contracts
+- [x] Refactor experimental code as contracts
     - [x] Switch to OpenBrush's `ink-env` with the advanced unit test kits

 ### Contract